 Prozac Weekly (fluoxetine hydrochloride delayed-release capsules) package insert.
 Indianapolis, IN: Lilly USA, LLC; 2017 Mar.

 Sarafem (fluoxetine hydrochloride) package insert.
-Irvine, CA: Allergan USA, Inc; 2021 Sept.
+Madison, NJ: Allergan USA, Inc; 2021 Sept.

 Weissman AM, Levy BT, Hartz AJ, et al. Pooled analysis of antidepressant levels in lactating mothers, breast milk, and nursing infants.
 Am J Psychiatry 2004;161:1066-78.

 American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins-Obstetrics.
 ACOG Practice Bulletin Number 92: Use of Psychiatric Medications During Pregnancy and Lactation.
 Obstet Gynecol 2008;105:1001-1020.
 Reaffirmed 2019.

 Wichman CL, Morre KM, Lang TR, et al. Congenital heart disease associated with selective serotonin reuptake inhibitor use during pregnancy.
 Mayo Clin Proc 2009;84:23-7.

 Andrade SE, McPhillips H, Loren D, et al. Antidepressant medication use and risk of persistent pulmonary hypertension of the newborn.
 Pharmacoepidemiol Drug Safety 2009;18:246-52.

 Wilson KL, Zelig CM, Harvey JP, et al. Persistent pulmonary hypertension of the newborn is associated with mode of delivery and not with maternal use of selective serotonin reuptake inhibitors.
 Am J Perinatol 2011;28:19-24.